 The $50-a-night guesthouse in Gjirokaster is a real option — stone walls, a terrace facing the castle, breakfast included.
 For $50 in Dubrovnik, you are looking at a private room in a hostel two bus stops from the old town walls.

-One thing the “Albania is cheap” narrative consistently underreports: Ksamil, the beach village that dominates travel feeds, now charges $20 to $50 per day for sunbeds on its most photographed stretches.
+One thing the “Albania is cheap” narrative consistently underreports: Ksamil, the beach village that dominates travel feeds, charges roughly $15 to $35 a day for two sunbeds and an umbrella on its most photographed stretches, and premium beachfront cabanas push past $70.
 The water color is genuinely that remarkable — but the price has caught up fast.

 ATMs in Tirana carry a standard surcharge of 700 to 800 ALL ($7.50–$8.50) per transaction.
 Withdraw in larger amounts from the start and keep physical currency on hand — the Albanian economy runs heavily on cash, and card terminals in coastal towns are unreliable.